Ohio School for the Deaf

 Before moving to the school's current location in Clintonville's Beechwold-Sharon Heights area, the school campus was in Downtown Columbus, and was known as the Ohio Institution for the Deaf and Dumb.
 The school's main building there was demolished in 1981, though another still stands, now used as Cristo Rey Columbus High School.

+Ohio School for the Deaf helped spark small cottage industries in Ohio to meet the needs of the deaf community, including Keepsake Theme Quilts.